deep-finder/tirfm-deepfinder/README.md

 You can make sure that the detector segmentations are correct by opening them in napari with the corresponding movie.
 Open both `.h5` files in napari, put the `detector_segmentation.h5` layer on top, then right-click on it and select "Convert to labels".
 You should see the detections in red on top of the movie.

+#### Annotate exocytose events

-Annotate the exocytose events in the movies with the [napari-deepfinder](https://github.com/deep-finder/napari-deepfinder) plugin.
+Annotate the exocytose events in the movies with the [napari-deepfinder](https://github.com/deep-finder/napari-deepfinder) plugin:

-Follow the install instructions, and open napari.
+- Follow the install instructions, and open napari.
-In the menu, choose `Plugins > Napari DeepFinder > Annotation`  to open the annotation tools.
+- In the menu, choose `Plugins > Napari DeepFinder > Annotation`  to open the annotation tools.
-Open a movie (for example `exocytose_data/movie1/movie.h5`).
+- Open a movie (for example `exocytose_data/movie1/movie.h5`).
-Create a new points layer, and name it `movie_1` (any name with the `_1` suffix, since we want to annotate with the class 1).
-In the annotation panel, select the layer you just created in the "Points layer" select box.
+- Create a new points layer, and name it `movie_1` (any name with the `_1` suffix, since we want to annotate with the class 1).
+- In the annotation panel, select the layer you just created in the "Points layer" select box (you can skip this step and use the "Add points" and "Delete selected point" buttons from the layer controls).
-You can use the Orthoslice view to easily navigate in the volume, by using the `Plugins > Napari DeepFinder > Orthoslice view` menu.
+- You can use the Orthoslice view to easily navigate in the volume, by using the `Plugins > Napari DeepFinder > Orthoslice view` menu.
-Scroll in the movie until you find and exocytose event.
+- Scroll in the movie until you find and exocytose event.
-If you opened the Orthoslice view, you can click on an exocytose event to put the red cursor at its location, then click the "Add point" button in the annotation panel to annotate the event.
+- If you opened the Orthoslice view, you can click on an exocytose event to put the red cursor at its location, then click the "Add point" button in the annotation panel to annotate the event.
-You can also use the "Add points" and "Delete selected point" button from the layer controls.
+- You can also use the "Add points" and "Delete selected point" buttons from the layer controls.
-When you annotated all events, save your annotations to xml by choosing the `File > Save selected layer(s)...` menu, or by using ctrl+S (command+S on a mac), **and choose the *Napadi DeepFinder (\*.xml)* format**.
+- When you annotated all events, save your annotations to xml by choosing the `File > Save selected layer(s)...` menu, or by using ctrl+S (command+S on a mac), **and choose the *Napadi DeepFinder (\*.xml)* format**.
 Save the file beside the movie, and name it `expert_annotation.xml` (this should result in the `exocytose_data/movie1/expert_annotation.xml` with the above example).

 Annotate all training and validation movies with this procedure ; you should end up with the following folder structure:

 ```